 It’s been four years since the Connecticut General Assembly considered a bill that would allow terminally ill, mentally competent patients to end their lives.
 But advocates believe the time is ripe for the legislature to debate the issue again, at the very least, and new legislation is pending on both sides of the issue.

 Assisted suicide legislation was raised in 2009 but it never received a public hearing in the Judiciary Committee.
-This year, lawmakers are introducing several similar pieces of assisted-suicide legislation, including one that will start in the Public Health Committee.
+This year, lawmakers are introducing several similar pieces of assisted-suicide, or aid-in-dying legislation, including one that will start in the Public Health Committee.

 Rep. Betsy Ritter, D-Waterford, was adamant at a Capitol press conference Tuesday that there will be a debate on the issue this year even though it took citizen referendums to legalize assisted suicide in the two states, Oregon and Washington, that currently allow it.